stezzbruh/Blue-Yeti-Mic-Fix/README.md

 ## final step

+this last bit should do the trick. just give it a second after rebooting it is a bit janky. incomment the `#` on this line and add your blue yeti mic like the example below in `/etc/pulse/default.pa`

+`load-module module-alsa-source device=hw:1,0 alsa_card.usb-Generic_Blue_Microphones_2036BAB0DFR8-00`
+then
 `sudo reboot`

-and if even that doesn't work. this last bit should do the trick. just give it a second after rebooting it is a bit janky. incomment the `#` on this line and add your blue yeti mic like the example below in `/etc/pulse/default.pa`

-`load-module module-alsa-source device=hw:1,0 alsa_card.usb-Generic_Blue_Microphones_2036BAB0DFR8-00`